Gas Bill Calculator UK – Calculate Your Gas Bill from Meter Readings

 Checking your gas bill and ensuring that your supplier isn’t overcharging you is an important thing to do.
 Our gas calculator makes checking all your bills quick and easy.
+It works for both Metric and Imperial gas meters and you can email yourself the results.

 Your gas meter could be imperial and provide data in hundreds of cubic feet or metric and provide data in cubic metres.
 It should show on the display if it is in m3 (metric) or ft (imperial).
-Older meters tend to be imperial, new and smart meters are metric.
+Older meters tend to be imperial; new and smart meters are metric.

 Imperial (cubic feet)Metric (cubic meters)